Timeline for Lung Cancer

 Following diagnosis, a doctor generally reviews the patient’s lung cancer prognosis (i.e., the likely progression of the disease) as well as his or her cancer therapy options.
 The timeline for these discussions may include a single appointment or multiple visits with several members of the patient’s cancer care team (such as their oncologist).

 Ordinarily, tumors in the lungs at least two centimeters in size are treated within eight weeks of diagnosis.
 In general, lung cancer metastasizes from one location in one of the lungs into other parts of the breathing pathways after stages I and II.
-Then, on to nearby lymph nodes, into the bones, liver, and/or other organs, and finally to distant organs (like the brain) in stages III and IV.
+Then, on to nearby lymph nodes, into the bones, liver, and/or other organs, and finally to distant organs (like the brain) in stage III.
+This also goes for stage IV Lung Cancer as well.

 Next, depending on the stage of your lung cancer and your overall health, your first treatment may be scheduled as soon as possible, or as soon as scheduling allows.
 The earlier lung cancer is diagnosed, the more likely tumors can be removed successfully via surgery (including sleeve resection, segmentectomy, and lobectomy), chemotherapy, or radiation.
 Advanced stage cancers may include other forms of treatment (such as targeted therapy and immunotherapy) in addition to traditional cancer therapy.

 Commonly, patients can expect to continue treatment until their cancer is in remission, or the symptoms and traces of lung cancer have been partially or wholly curtailed.
-Yet, if there is no reasonable expectation of recovery from the often-harsh side effects of treatment, palliative care may become the primary therapy option.
+Yet, if there is no reasonable expectation of recovery from the often-harsh complications from treatment, palliative care may become the primary therapy option.

 The median survival timeline for the more aggressive SCLC is between 16 and 24 months for limited-stage SCLC and 12 months for extensive-stage SCLC.
 The 5-year survival rates for NSCLC are: